best-practice-and-impact/afcharts-py/CONTRIBUTING.md

 uv sync
 ```

-Activate the virtual evironment on linux with
+Activate the virtual environment on linux with

 ```bash
 source .venv/bin/activate